hack4impact-uiuc/philareads/contributing.md

 As a best practice, create local branches to work within.
 They should be created off of the `master` branch.

 #### Step 2: Code
-Make sure to run npm run format in 'frontend/' folder (is also done automatically during commit) and run 'pipenv run black ./' in 'backend/' folder (will try to automate soon).
+Make sure to run `npm run format` in 'frontend/' folder (is also done automatically during commit) and run `pipenv run black ./` in 'backend/' folder (will automate soon).
 Our code style is [standard](https://github.com/standard/standard).

 ### Step 3: Commit
 Commits are how we keep track of code changes and thus should be explicit.